gglusman/genome-fingerprints/README.md

 If you find Genome Fingerprints useful for your work, please cite:
 Glusman G, Mauldin DE, Hood L and Robinson M. Ultrafast comparison of personal genomes via precomputed genome fingerprints.
 Front.
 Genet.
 2017 8:136.

+Here are example commands on how to compute fingerprints, and then how to compare them.
+Anything in **bold**, please replace with parameter values and file names that make sense for your project.

 1. To create a fingerprint for a genome:
 	`bin/computeDMF.pl` **myGenome** **path-to-my-vcfs/myGenome.vcf.gz**
 	...will generate myGenome.outn.gz (and some other files)